 Label dispensers aren’t technically ‘automation’, as they don’t replace the manual task of actually applying the label to the rubber.
 What they do help with, is the facilitation of peeling the label from its release liner, which can be the trickiest part of manual label application.

 A label dispenser takes pre-printed bead barcode labels, peels the label from the release liner and presents the label to the operator, ready to simply grab and place.
 This ‘middle of the road’ solution can remove seconds of time associated with the labeling of each and every tire.
 Responsible for rewinding the liner, label dispensers also keep the work cell tidy and free of waste.
 Dispensers are a low cost means of improving upon a manual barcode label application strategy.

 Choosing the best tire bead label application method to suit your process is a decision that shouldn’t be made without first considering the bigger manufacturing picture.
 Bead barcode labels are critical in ensuring each tire maintains an identity throughout manufacturing, making the application process equally as important.
 If you’re experiencing challenges in tracking tires throughout the process, or are considering upgrading your existing barcoding strategy, know that there a lot of options, each of which should be weighed against your challenges and goals.

-To learn more about the bead label applicators that Computype provides, check out our page
+To learn more about partnering to design a bead label applicator for your process, check out our page

 Or, if you need some advice on your current processes schedule a free consultation with one of our label pros!